-The dependent personality disordered individual suffers from a neediness that is marked by an over reliance on others.
-His or her emotional and physical needs are dependent on the people closest.
+An individual with dependent personality suffers from neediness that is marked by an over-reliance on others.
+His or her emotional and physical needs are dependent on the people to whom he or she is closest.

-Dependent personality disorder is described as a pervasive and excessive need to be taken care of that leads to submissive and clinging behavior as well as fears of separation.
+Dependent personality disorder is a pervasive and excessive need to be cared for that leads to submissive and clinging behavior as well as fears of separation.
 This pattern begins by early adulthood and is present in a variety of contexts.
 The dependent and submissive behaviors are designed to elicit caregiving and arise from a self-perception of being unable to function adequately without the help of others.

-Handing over responsibility is often beyond appropriate requests (such as the specific needs of children, elderly persons, and handicapped persons).
-These individuals seek support and approval, and therefore cannot express opinions or disagreement, especially with those whom they are dependent.
-These individuals feel so unable to function alone that they will agree with things that they feel are wrong rather than risk losing the help of those to whom they look for guidance.
+These individuals seek support and approval, and therefore cannot express opinions or disagreement, especially with those they are dependent on.
+They feel so unable to function alone that they will agree with things that they feel are wrong rather than risk losing the help of those to whom they look for guidance.
 Individuals with this disorder find it difficult to initiate projects or work independently.

-People with this disorder do not trust their own ability to make decisions and feel that others are more quipped.
+People with this disorder do not trust their own ability to make decisions and feel that others are more equipped.
 They may feel devastated by loss and separation, and they may even suffer abuse to stay in a relationship.
 They may belittle themselves and their abilities and frequently refer to themselves as stupid.
-Other Signs and symptoms, as cataloged by the DSM-5:
+Other signs and symptoms, as cataloged by the DSM-5:

 Has difficulty making everyday decisions without an excessive amount of advice and reassurance from others.

-Needs others to assume responsibility for most major areas of his or her life.
+Needs others to assume responsibility for most major areas of their life.

 Has difficulty expressing disagreement with others because of fear of loss of support or approval.
 (Note: Does not include realistic fears of retribution.)